-The EUCS scheme is a certification scheme created under the Cybersecurity Act (CSA).
+The EUCS (European Cybersecurity Certification Scheme for Cloud Services) is a certification scheme created under the Cybersecurity Act (CSA).
 The aim of the CSA is to improve cybersecurity across a wide range of digital products, services and processes.
 It also establishes a unified approach to cybersecurity certification in the European internal market.

 Reasons for certification

 Certificates give businesses and individual consumers accurate information regarding the security assurance of their certified ICT-products, services and processes.
 Although certification does not mean that a product is cyber-secure (and this is stated explicitly in the CSA), a certificate does demonstrate compliance with the criteria of the cybersecurity scheme.

 European cybersecurity certification is voluntary, but can be made mandatory by other EU law, or in member state law adopted in accordance with EU law.
 This could be the case for general cybersecurity requirements in specific EU and/or member state law which are presumed to be met if a valid certificate can be provided.

 The scheme’s certificates are applicable across the EU and valid in all member states.

 The EUCS scheme is one of the first certification schemes to be developed under the CSA.
 The scheme: